jbuckman/jbuckman.github.io/_posts/2023-01-02-rationality-definition-critique.md

 ---

-In the centuries since the Enlightenment, rationality has become the de-facto mode of thought for the entire modern world, almost completely supplanting other decision-making philosophies.
-Its cultural dominance is so complete that calling someone “irrational” is seen as a great insult.
-Almost all of the great scientific and technological developments of modernity emerged from rational thinking.
-In the face of such obvious and massive benefits, it can be easy to miss its limitations.

 Systematization is the source of rationality’s strength, but also its Achilles’ heel.
 The process of reasoning gives us enormous leverage on our knowledge: for example, the ~10 [Peano axioms](https://en.wikipedia.org/wiki/Peano_axioms) are sufficient to derive essentially all of modern mathematics.
 Rationality at its best can yield complex and surprising solutions to impossible-seeming problems.
 But if, in the process of systematization, the original task becomes “corrupted”, rationality can go awry.
 Corruption here refers to the introduction of any difference between the original task we hope to solve, and the tractable problem we arrive at after systematization.
 For example, perhaps we got one of the axioms wrong; perhaps the original task was intractable, so we simplified it; perhaps our framework includes an inference rule that turns out to be invalid in some edge-cases; etc. If the systematized problem does not perfectly match the original task, the rational action (i.e. the optimal action according to our model) may be a poor action in reality.
 Furthermore, due to the aforementioned leverage, even a miniscule amount of corruption can lead to an incredibly poor action.
 An action that does not just fail to win, but yields a catastrophic loss.

 ---